sergyDwhiz/QR-Code-Generator/README.md

 # Dependencies
 The project relies on the following dependencies:
-Express, Body-parser: Middleware for parsing incoming request bodies, fs, qr-image, cors.
+Express, Body-parser: Middleware for parsing incoming request bodies, qr-image, cors.
 Google Auth Library: A library for implementing Google Sign-In API.

 # Installation